liatrio/mobile-pipeline-poc/fastlane/README.md

 ```
 fastlane android build
 ```
-Build
+Build and Post to Slack

-Build without code sign.
-Just to see if the build is working

 ----